xinhe-lab/ctwas/README.md

-# cTWAS
-Expression Quantitative Trait Loci (eQTLs), provide valuable information on the effects of genetic variants.
-Many methods have been developed to leverage eQTLs to nominate candidate genes of complex traits, including colocalization analysis, transcriptome-wide association studies (TWAS), and Mendelian Randomization (MR)-based methods.

-All these methods, however, suffer from a key problem: when using the eQTLs of a gene to assess its role in a trait, nearby variants and nearby genetic components of expression of other genes can be correlated with the eQTLs of the test gene, while affecting the trait directly.
-These "genetic confounders" often lead to false discoveries.

-The ctwas package implements a novel statistical framework for integrating eQTL and GWAS data.
-It borrows ideas from statistical fine-mapping, which enables us to adjust all genetic confounders.
-Our approach can be viewed as a generalization of TWAS, which we term "causal-TWAS" (cTWAS).
+# cTWAS: integrating molecular QTLs and GWAS for gene discovery

+Expression Quantitative Trait Loci (eQTLs) have often been used to nominate candidate genes from Genome-wide association studies (GWAS).
+However, commonly used methods are susceptiable to false positives largely due to Linkage Disequilibrium of eQTLs with causal variants acting on the phenotype directly.
+Our method, causal-TWAS (cTWAS), addressed this challenge by borrowing ideas from statistical fine-mapping.
+It is a generalization of Transcriptome-wide association studies (TWAS), but when analyzing any gene, it adjusts for other nearby genes and all nearby geentic variants.

-Running cTWAS involves four main steps: preparing input data, imputing gene z-scores, estimating parameters, and fine-mapping the genes and variants.
-The output of cTWAS is a posterior inclusion probability (PIP) for each variant and each gene with an expression model.
+Running cTWAS involves four main steps: preparing input data, imputing gene z-scores, estimating parameters, and fine-mapping genes and variants.
+The output of cTWAS are posterior inclusion probabilities (PIPs) for all variants and genes with expression models.
 We have included a [tutorial](https://xinhe-lab.github.io/ctwas/articles/transition.html) of how to use the ctwas software.

-For more details, Please read the [manuscript](https://doi.org/10.1101/2022.09.27.509700) on bioRxiv.
+(Sheng: add Fig. 1d of the paper here)

 ## Install